TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Drums.md

 Expert+ / 2x kick notes are used for kicks faster than around 5-6 kicks per second (most commonly double-kick pedal sections), though there is some nuance to this regarding how long the kick sections last.
 These are used by alternating these faster kicks between normal kick notes and 2x Kick notes, to make double-kick notes opt-in and allow charts to be feasibly playable on kicks with only a single pedal.

 Accent and ghost notes are notes that notate relatively louder or quieter notes within the section.
 Hitting them correctly is optional, and typically just grants bonus points.
-They have not been added to .chart yet, but they are planned.

 ### Special Phrase Types